LANDIS-II-Foundation/Tool-LANDVIZ/docs/index.md

 # Download

-- The latest version can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/LANDVIZ/blob/master/deploy/installer/LandisPreProcToolInstaller.msi).
+- The latest version can be [download HERE](https://drive.google.com/file/d/1mZcMjWazcemtKRnIt0ey-P7ZqFeBoaVZ/view?usp=sharing).
 To install it on your computer, launch the installer.

 # Example Files